sawyerburns87/RobotDefense/README.md

 - ### Part 3
   - All changes are found in *munchersOne* and *stateVector*
   - 3a.)
 Modifying the agent to perform directed reasoning
-    - In order to find similar states, if we are in a state where there is more than one bug, then we simplify the state to a state we have seen before by ignoring all but one bug
+    - In order to solve this problem, we abstracted it into 'simplify current state into one that we've seen before'.
+To do this, if we are in a state where there is more than one bug, then we prioritize one of the bugs and it's like the others aren't there.
+Therefore, we don't need new, unknown states everytime there is another bug in the radius.
   - 3b.)
 Cell Contents
-    - Edited the getContents function so that the state is simplified to only look at a single bug
+    - Edited the getContents function so that when there is more than 1 bug in a cell, simplify it to only look at a single bug.
     - If there is more than one bug in a single cell, then the priority list in order is: Scara bug, Starlight Bug, and Squirm bug